MicrosoftDocs/WindowsCommunityToolkitDocs/docs/platform-specific/PlatformSpecificAnalyzer.md

 ---

 # Platform Specific Analyzer

+> [!WARNING]
+> This docs page is outdated and the Platform Specific Analyzers have been removed.
+Improvements are continually being made to the Visual Studio development experience, so please ensure you are on the latest version.

 When writing [version](https://docs.microsoft.com/windows/uwp/debug-test-perf/version-adaptive-code) or platform adaptive code, the developers should ensure that code checks for presence of API before calling it.
 The platform specific analyzer is a Roslyn Analyzer that can parse through code and suggest fixes where appropriate.